 Peak District wedding planned by the groom

-Our ceremony was at Higger Tor in The Peak District, just outside Sheffield, South Yorkshire followed by a reception at Yellow Arch Studios, Sheffield, South Yorkshire.
+Our ceremony was at Higger Tor in The Peak District just outside Sheffield, South Yorkshire followed by a reception at Yellow Arch Studios.
 The Peak District is our back garden and Higger Tor is one of our favourite places!
 Green said that as I had taken care of the proposal he wanted to take care of the wedding so it was his vision and it was perfect.
 We chose Yellow Arch Studios because of its unique vibe.
 It’s an independent Sheffield business, the staff are amazing and it really represented ‘us’.
 We love being outside in the Peak District – we spend a lot of time walking there and going on adventures.
 Getting married there was obvious.
 Green is a keen runner and wanted to run up to his wedding so he asked his running club if any of them wanted to join him and about 20 ran up with him.
 Myself and all the guests stood on top of Higger Tor and watched them run up from the pub below which was a stunning sight and really built the excitement.

 Handmade dress by mother-of-the-bride

-I asked my mum if she’d be willing to make her dress and between them they redesigned a Vogue pattern to create a backless dress that shows off my tattoos.
+I asked my mum if she’d be willing to make her dress and between them they redesigned a Vogue pattern to create a backless dress that showed off my tattoos.
 The dress-making process was pretty stressful at times but I thought it was more important to wear a dress made by my mum than to wear a perfect dress.
 I wore a silver running outfit made by a UK company Designs Alike that also had the words “Team GBea” across the front.
 This is the name that we use to refer to ourselves as a couple.
 He chose silver to echo the traditional grey Morning Suit that grooms traditionally wear.
 I live a predominantly barefoot lifestyle so I had no shoes at all!

 Windy Hilltop Ceremony